chaitanyagoswami/Cell-Specific-Effects-of-Temporal-Interference-Stimulation-on-Cortical-Function-Code/CompStudy1-3/README.md

 1. Unzip the cells.zip and mechansims.zip files.
 3. Run the following commmand in the terminal: sh init_setup_run_once.sh
-4. To reproduce the results of Sec 2.4.1 run the following command in the terminal: sh run_pointElec_sim.sh
+4. To reproduce the results of Computational Study 1 run the following command in the terminal: sh run_pointElec_sim.sh
-5. To reproduce the results of Sec 2.4.2 run the following command in the terminal: sh run_non-invasive_sim.sh
+5. To reproduce the results of Computational Study 2 run the following command in the terminal: sh run_non-invasive_sim.sh
-6. To reproduce the results of Sec 2.4.3 run the following command in the terminal: sh run_TI_sim.sh
+6. To reproduce the results of Computational Study 3 run the following command in the terminal: sh run_TI_sim.sh

 Common Issues:
 1. pyshtools is known to cause issues in Windows.